gingerbeardman/gingerbeardman.github.io/_posts/2021-12-16-tomoya-ikeda-macintosh-artist.md

 Junichi Matsuda @mactechlab)")
 {:.tofigure}

-Tomoya Ikeda (池田友也) might not be a name you're familiar with, but if you used a classic Macintosh computer at any time during in the 1990s you're likely already familiar with some his work.
+Tomoya Ikeda (池田友也) might not be a name you're familiar with, but if you used a classic Macintosh computer at any time during in the 1990s you're likely already familiar with some of his work.

 ![PNG](/images/posts/tomoya-ikeda-after-dark-flying-toasters-bw.png "After Dark 2.0: Flying Toasters")
 {:.tofigure}